Team Canada Climate Action Resources

 2) Achieve net-zero carbon emissions by 2040

-As part of this commitment, the COC will be submitting to the UN a concrete plan on how the organization intends to reach these targets.
+As part of this commitment, the COC will be submitting a Climate Action Plan to the UN on how the organization intends to reach these targets.

-On a yearly basis, the COC will measure and report to the UN on its annual carbon footprint as well as the progress being made with emissions reductions by comparing to its base year.
+On a yearly basis, the COC measures and reports to the UN on its annual carbon footprint as well as the progress being made with emissions reductions by comparing to its base year.

-More than a dozen other NOCs have already become signatories to the Sport for Climate Action Racer to Zero Framework, including (as of September 2022):
+Over 40 other NOCs have already become signatories to the Sport for Climate Action Racer to Zero Framework.
+They are joined by several other Canadian sport organizations.

 Along with these signatories and other sport organizations across the country, the COC is also part of the Canadian Alliance on Sports for Climate Action, a community of practice on sport and climate action.
 The hope is that many more actors within the Canadian sport system will join this group to share best practices and to be inspired by each other’s climate action journeys.